30 - 31 January, 2019

 The represented results were analysed and commented by the Connected Manufacturing community, who had varied viewpoints on the challenges in implementing new technology and growing Connected manufacturing strategy.

 Paul Mairl, Vice President Programme Management and Industry 4.0 at GKN, agrees with the majority of the respondes: “System integration and communication between the systems will help to make your data richer and more valuable.
 It will turn simple manufacturing data into quality and people-performance data, making your business processes data cross functional and much more useful.”

 Klaus Eimann, Head of Laser Machining and Additive Manufacturing at Procter and Gamble, believes that “The biggest challenge is the conviction of the top management to invest right now, before the train leaves.
 To wait until innovative technologies can be bought on the market as standard, is to miss the connection.

 Kalman Tiboldi, Chief Business Innovation Officer at TVH has different of opinion: “For me the biggest challenge is building a new mentality and culture of change and innovation inside of the company.
 This has to be initiated by C-level management and disseminated through the organisation.
 There are several technological challenges, including integration with existing systems, but this is specific for existing business process.
 The real disruptive transformation should be built along side existing product & service portfolios, which is more of an organisational challenge.”

 To read more about the key findings, you can download the full report for free here.
-During Smart Manufacturing Leaders Summit there will be many sessions discussing these issues as well as many others stated in the report.
+During Connected Manufacturing Leaders Summit there will be many sessions discussing these issues as well as many others stated in the report.
 Download the agenda here so see all about the sessions we are covering at the Summit!